sdimitris/StealAllTheCats/README.md

-# Steal All The Cats Interview Project
+# Steal All The Cats Project

 ##  Prerequisites
 Microsoft SQL Server need to be installed on your machine.